 Business Performance Reporting: Business Performance Reporting aims to encourage the sharing of experiences and approaches on the collection, analysis and use of business performance measures.
 This information allows for prudent management of organisational and strategic objectives.

 Under the Single Economic Market agenda, the New Zealand and Australian Governments are working on efforts to remove regulatory barriers to firms operating in both markets.
 The aim is to create a more seamless trans-Tasman business environment.

 The major work areas for the Single Economic Market were updated in February 2011 and are listed on the Trans-Tasman Outcomes Implementation Group website.
 The key intellectual property focus areas have been a single regulatory framework for patent attorneys, and a single application and examination process for patents

 On 13 July 2016, the New Zealand Parliament’s Commerce Select Committee recommended to the New Zealand Parliament that it should not continue with the Single Application and Examination processes for patents (SAP and SEP).
-IP Australia is now awaiting a decision on the recommendation from the New Zealand Government has since agreed not to continue with these initiatives.
+The New Zealand Government has since agreed not to continue with these initiatives.

-SAP and SEP would allow applicants to make a single application for a patent in either Australia or New Zealand, and have the pair of applications examined by a single examiner in either Australia or New Zealand.
+SAP and SEP would have allowed applicants to make a single application for a patent in either Australia or New Zealand, and have the pair of applications examined by a single examiner in either Australia or New Zealand.

 Implementation of these processes requires enabling legislation in both countries.
 The Australian Parliament passed legislation last year (the IP Laws Amendment Act 2015) to allow for SAP and SEP, and the Patents (Trans-Tasman Patent Attorneys and Other Matters) Bill was introduced into the New Zealand Parliament in 2015.